Frequently Asked Questions

 • The importance of seeking knowledge.

-• Honesty and truthfulness in word and deed.
+• Honesty and truthfulness in words and actions.

 • Striving continuously to improve oneself and the world.